-The Church in Arabia
+The Church in Arabia tells us that the first guy to preach south Arabia was St.

-Tradition tells us that the first guy to preach the gospel in south Arabia was St. Bartholomew.
-Qatar, in SW Arabia had a bishop (who??) in 225 AD.
-That means there were Christians in Arabia within 200 years after Jesus left this earth.
-When Constantine was Emperor the southern part of Arabia began to believe in Jesus.
+Qatar, in SW Arabia had a bishop That means there were Christians in years after Jesus left this earth. was Emperor the southern part of believe in Jesus.

-Theophilus persuaded the King of Yemen to believe in Jesus.
-As a result churches were built at Zafar (now called Dhafar), in Aden and in San'a the capital as well as Hormuz.
+persuaded the King of Yemen to a result churches were built at Zafar